History of Louisiana's Coast

 By the 1700’s the Mississippi River had shifted paths back and forth several times - spreading sediment and creating land at the end of an ever-changing delta.
 The Pontchartrain Basin stretches out into the Gulf of Mexico as a 10,000 square mile watershed from the Mississippi River to the Pearl River and includes 16 Louisiana Parishes and 4 Mississippi Counties.

-In the 1930’s logging of cypress trees in the coastal swamps for their valuable wood resulted in saltwater intrusion which prevented new cypress from growing.
+In the 1930’s logging of cypress trees in the coastal swamps for their valuable wood resulted in saltwater intrusion from the logging canals (and later the oil and gas canals) which prevented new cypress from growing.
+This and the introduction of the invasive nutria (Myocastor coypus), which feed on young cypress, prevented natural swamp regeneration.
 Ultimately the loss of the cypress destroyed the buffer against storms that the coastal swamps provided the urban areas.

 In the 1940’s nutria, an invasive species of rodent brought in from South America, added to the coastal woes.
 A voracious eater of wetland vegetation roots, the nutria has annihilated miles of protective marshland.

-Looking back through the 20th Century, the country has to face the challenges to the coast that man unknowingly created in the name of progress.
-To a large degree, the reduced coastal hurricane protection for South Louisiana was the result of poor decisions made in the 1900’s.
+Looking back through the 20th Century, to a large degree, the reduced coastal hurricane protection for South Louisiana was the result of poor decisions made in the 1900’s.